 As a result, the best way to manage risk is to transfer systems to a cloud provider that can guarantee not only security but legal and regulatory compliance.

-We hope you have enjoyed this article.
+We hope you have enjoyed this article and have no doubts about cloud being more secure.
 As you can see, there are many advantages to using the cloud instead of an on-premises solution, and they are definitely worth bearing in mind when making a decision for your business.